American Rhapsody: Sections

-Introduction and Blues
+Part I. Introduction and Blues

-The opening Introduction and Blues is scored in 3/4 time in the key of B-flat and is marked Maestoso.
+The opening Introduction and Blues is scored in 3/4 time in the key of B and is marked Maestoso.
 The opening chord flourish is boldly presented as octaves within the treble voice and immediately echoed in the bass voice several times.
 This is followed by "The Blues", which is scored in 2/4 time in the same key as the introduction but is marked Andantino.

 The main theme is now developed (E Poco Robato) in both the bass and treble voices.
 The ensuing inter-leaving of both voices leads to a sustained trill and arpeggio marked A Piacore and subsequently recapitulated alone in the bass voice.
-This is followed by a series of chromatic chord modulations from the key of D-sharp leading back to B-flat.
-The section concludes with a cascade of eighth notes presented as an overlay to the echoes of the main theme repeated in the bass.
+This is followed by a series of chromatic chord modulations from the key of D leading back to B. The section concludes with a cascade of eighth notes presented as an overlay to the echoes of the main theme repeated in the bass.

+Part II.
 The Dance

 The second section of the composition is a dance scored in 4/4 time in the key of D major and is marked Allegretto ben ritmato with bougoes or maracas).
 The section opens with a melodic line in the bass which is syncopated with development in the treble voice.
 This culminates in a brief cadenza in the key of F and the onset of a dissonance for the climax.
 A series of sixteenth note flourishes ensues in the treble voice.
 This is followed by a series of chord modulations marked Furioso which heralds the onset of the "Dream" sequence.

+Part III.
 The Dream

 The third section is entitled "The Dream" and is scored in 4/4 time in the key of C major marked Andante sostenuto.
 It embodies a recapitulation of the main theme which is marker Molto Legato.
 The recapitulation is accompanied by a key change back to F major.
 It concludes with the theme expressed dominantly in octaves and a recapitulation leading to the key of C major which is marked Allegretti scherzando.

+Part IV.
 Finale: The Awakening

 The final section is entitled "The Awakening" and is initially scored in the key of C major marked Vivace.
-It is a section which opens with a series of sixteenth note flourishes leading back to the key of B-flat.
-Here the main theme of The Dance sequence is restated and culminates in a final arpeggio rumbling though the bass.
+It is a section which opens with a series of sixteenth note flourishes leading back to the key of B. Here the main theme of The Dance sequence is restated and culminates in a final arpeggio rumbling though the bass.